gl2001wl/leonblog/_posts/2015-09-03-set-up-blog-by-jekyllsite-on-github.markdown

 ### Verify
 Visit <http://gl2001wl.github.io/leonblog/>
-Or execute `jekyll serv` and open <http://localhost:4000/leonblog> in your browser
+or execute `jekyll serv` and open <http://localhost:4000/leonblog> in your browser

 ### Issues
 If there some display issues of the layout in github